 86% discount (UNC0621A, B, C, D, F, J, K)

-Where 50% is proposed it is stated that it has proposed the minimum level of discount prescribed by Article 9(1) in order to avoid double charging and to deliver compliance with the Regulation.
+Where 50% is proposed, it is stated that this is proposing the minimum level of discount prescribed by Article 9(1) in order to avoid double charging and to deliver compliance with the Regulation.

-Where 86% is proposed is stated that it has proposed this level of discount prescribed by Article 9(1) in order to avoid double charging and to sufficiently reflect storage contribution to system flexibility and security of supply (as given in Article 9(1)) and to deliver compliance with the Regulation.
+Where 86% is proposed, it is stated that this level of discount is proposed based on that prescribed by Article 9(1) in order to avoid double charging and to sufficiently reflect storage’s contribution to system flexibility and security of supply (as given in Article 9(1)) and to deliver compliance with the Regulation.

 The following provided by Nick Wye/Storengy: